The National Debt Is Screwing You — Here’s How

 Think about it:

-Right now, the U.S. can borrow an unlimited amount of money because the dollar is the world’s reserve currency — meaning other countries trust the dollar more than any other money on Earth.
+Right now, the U.S. can borrow unusually large amounts because the dollar is the world’s reserve currency, meaning many countries and investors still trust dollar assets more than alternatives.

 This already happened to Britain in the mid-20th century when the British pound lost its status as the world’s top currency.